+PANGU PRISMA/Tango visual image (left) and thermal infrared (right)

+Import/Export

-PANGU PRISMA/Tango model (left) and false colour temperature (right) Import/Export PANGU can import/export planetary DEMs in PDS format, asteroid shape models in ICQ or OBJ format, and CAD models in various popular formats.
-PANGU v6 can also generate MP4 videos, either from a sequence of generated images, or directly when running the simulation (requires FFmpeg or equivalent for movie encoding).
+PANGU can import/export planetary DEMs in PDS format, asteroid shape models in ICQ or OBJ format, and CAD models in various popular formats.
+PANGU v7 can also generate MP4 videos, either from a sequence of generated images, or directly when running the simulation (requires FFmpeg or equivalent for movie encoding).

+PANGU far (left) and near (right) images with LUT remapping to 4-bits

+System requirements

-PANGU far (left) and near (right) images with LUT remapping to 4-bits System requirements PANGU can be used on 64-bit Windows or Linux PCs, and on macOS using a commercial virtual machine.
-GPU support with OpenGL drivers is needed for many features such as dynamic shadows, the atmosphere model and the physics-based camera model.
+PANGU can be used on 64-bit Windows or Linux PCs, and on macOS using a commercial virtual machine.
+GPU support with OpenGL 3.2 or newer drivers are needed for many features such as dynamic shadows, the atmosphere model and the physics-based camera model.
 A fast CPU, GPU and plenty of RAM are essential for achieving the best performance.